Skip to Content

 • Average Gas Cost for a Lawn Mower

-When it comes to the cost of gas for lawnmowers, you can expect to spend between $3 and $4 per gallon on average.
-While it might seem a small amount on its own, regular lawn maintenance can add up.
+Regarding the cost of gas for lawnmowers, you can expect to spend between $3 and $4 per gallon on average.
+While it might seem small, regular lawn maintenance can add up.

 • Tips for Saving on Fuel Costs

-With the above factors in mind, there are several cost-saving measures you can take.
+With the above factors in mind, you can take several cost-saving measures.
 For example, mowing the lawn when the grass is dry significantly reduces the effort required to cut the grass, leading to less fuel usage.

 Another worthwhile recommendation is to clear obstacles from the lawn before mowing.
 This prevents the blades from getting obstructed or slowed down, therefore avoiding unnecessary bogging down and excess fuel consumption.